WIN-Services/backend-interview/README.md

 $ npm run test
 ```
 ## Problem statement assumption
-The basic assumption behind the problem statement  is that there are orders of a product which belong to a unque service type.
+The basic assumption behind the problem statement  is that there are orders of a product which belong to a unique service type.
 And other teams should be able to see the order information

 ## Goal
-After completion of the project there will be a fully functional internal webservice(restful architecture) available to the the teams which the can use to access and edit information
+After completion of the project there will be a fully functional internal webservice(restful architecture) available to the teams which the can use to access and edit information

 ## Webservice overview